-During the four waves, 25 patients received oxygen In the second wave, 5.32% (5 of 94) of patients were affected, 5.63% (4 of 71) of children were involved in the third wave, and 8.33% (16 of 192) were affected in the fourth wave.
+During the four waves, 25 patients received oxygen (with oxygen saturation < 94%, according to WHO).
+In the second wave, 5.32% (5 of 94) of patients were affected, 5.63% (4 of 71) of children were involved, and 8.33% (16 of 192) were affected in the fourth wave.
 One patient required mechanical ventilation, another required non-invasive ventilation, and a third required both.
 Twenty-two people were provided oxygen through a nasal cannula or mask.